Measuring data types: Data Types as (Co)algebras

 \begin{theorem}[Adámek's fixed point theorem, \cite{adamek74}] Consider a category $\C$ with an initial object $0$ and colimits of sequences $\omega \to \C$, where $\omega$ denotes the countably infinite ordinal.
 Consider an endofunctor $F$ that preserves these colimits.
 Then the colimit of the following sequence is an initial algebra of $F$:

 \end{theorem}

-Polynomial endofunctors $\mathcal P_f$ preserve such colimits when all fibers of $f$ are finite, as in all of our examples.
-For instance, for the endofunctor $1 + -$ on $\Set$, we can compute the initial algebra by taking the colimit of the above sequence, which becomes the following.
+One can check that polynomial endofunctors $\mathcal P_f$ preserve such colimits when all fibers of $f$ are finite, as in all of our examples.
+For instance, for the endofunctor $1 + \id$ on $\Set$, we can compute the initial algebra by taking the colimit of the above sequence, which becomes the following.

 Now, we can easily see that it (or at least its underlying set) is $\mathbb N$.